HavidDulsman/Workout/README.md

 #### Lack of action search functionality
 Whilst the category table was included in the final version, little was really done with the categories outside of back-end SQL testing.
 It would have been really good to include a feature that would have filtered out actions depending on their category, but mostly time constraints stopped this from being achieved.

-#### Absense of User login
+#### Absence of User login
 As explained during the design phase of the project, a log in feature would have been ideal as it would have allowed the system to only show the workouts made by that user.
-Unfortunately due to time constraints and overestimasting my ability, i opted to leave that function out of the end product.
+Unfortunately due to time constraints and overestimating my ability, i opted to leave that function out of the end product.

-Its absense had little affect on the project, as i carefully followed my MoSCoW methodology and build functions to be independant of logins.
-Also the login feature would have had little affect on my overall mark, so it was the obvious that it would be the first feature to leave out.
+Its absence had little effect on the project, as i carefully followed my MoSCoW methodology and build functions to be independent of logins.
+Also the login feature would have had little effect on my overall mark, so it was the obvious that it would be the first feature to leave out.

 ### Future Improvements
 #### Increased testing coverage
 As shown previous in the [Coverage Report](https://github.com/HavidDulsman/Workout#coverage-report) section of the readme file, there was little coverage of the application, even though alot of its core features where tested.
-This is definately an area i would like to improve in later projects
+This is definitely an area i would like to improve in later projects

 #### Dynamic templates
 Whilst something similar was implemented into the final product, i would have loved to incorporate dynamic pages and templates, especially on a routines individual page.
-This could have been achieved if i had used WhatTheForms during development, or used a different coding langauge.
+This could have been achieved if i had used WhatTheForms during development, or used a different coding language.

 #### Branch Management
 Various time during the development did i have issues regarding the branches of development and which ones i was pushing and pulling from.
 Although i eventually got the hang of it, i would have prevented alot of early problems.
 I expect the next project to be much more smoother as i start to master basic git commands.